Gamemode4Dev/GM4_Datapacks/lib_lore/README.md

 ### Operations
 Below are the four operations and how to utilize them.
 Note that every operation requires `Source` and `Target` to be set.

-#### Remove
+#### **Remove**
 Removes a specified line of lore

 - `start` determines where the removal will start when it finds the `Target` line; this can be negative to start removing before the line or positive to start removing after the line.
 Defaults to 0.
 - `extra` determines how many more lines to remove after the first target line is removed.
-Must be positive.
+Must be non-negative or -1.
 Defaults to 0.
 If set to -1, every line after the first target line will be removed.

 ```mcfunction
 function #gm4_lore:remove